chrysabrz/kb_secretion_swarm/README.md

 >  The **Files** table below explains every file in one line; each file's
 > own docstring has the detail.

-> ## Scope note: malaria / ESX system
-> Two functionally analogous but biologically distinct themes: Plasmodium protein export (PTEX translocon, PEXEL motif, Maurer's clefts) and the bacterial ESX / Type-VII secretion system.

-> The parallel is **functional analogy, not homology**: ESX (a *Mycobacterium* prokaryote)
-> and PTEX (a *Plasmodium* eukaryote) are independently-evolved machines that solve the same
-> problem, driving effectors across a double membrane (e.g. the EccC FtsK/SpoIIIE ATPase
-> mirrors PTEX's HSP101 AAA+ ATPase).
-They share no common ancestral blueprint.
->
-> So this KB holds the two as **functional analogues only: no orthology, no shared
-> machinery**, and every agent's prompt carries this rule.
-(Ordinary orthology *within* a
-> lineage ,e.g. *Plasmodium* ↔ *Toxoplasma*  ->is real biology is kept.)

 ## How it works